canonical/landscape-charm/HACKING.md

 command to facilitate this, which takes care of bootstrapping for you.
 It will use whatever 'juju env' reports as your current environment.
-It will use a number of machines to do this test -- it should work on a local environment (LXC), but could be quite resource intensive.
+It will use a number of machines to do this test -- it should work on a local environment (LXD), but could be quite resource intensive.

 Running parts of the integration tests